mmckelvy/recipes-test/README.md

 1. Again in the command line type: `gulp`
 1. Go to localhost:3000 in your favorite browser.

-## Quick notes on technologies used.
+## Quick notes on technologies used
 I used Backbone, Marionette, and vanilla JS for typical view / model logic.
 For templating I used Jade (with Jadeify for client side templating).
 Build / module tools included Gulp and Browserify, and for CSS pre-processing I used Stylus.
 No CSS frameworks -- the mixins, grid, etc. are my own.